Skip to main content

 Can Lifestyle Changes Outweigh a Stressful Job?

 The question of whether positive lifestyle changes can completely counteract the negative effects of a stressful job is a matter of balance.
-If the work-related stressors are moderate and manageable, a robust and consistent application of habits may be sufficient to keep allostatic load in check and even reverse previous accumulations.
+If the work-related stressors are moderate and manageable, a robust and consistent application of healthy lifestyle habits may be sufficient to keep allostatic load in check and even reverse previous accumulations.

 However, if the work environment is characterized by chronic and severe stress, it is unlikely that lifestyle changes alone can provide a complete and lasting solution.
 The continuous activation of the stress response can overwhelm the body’s restorative capacities, even in the presence of healthy habits.